0mbi/vulnix-cvss/README.md

 # vulnix-cvss

 vulnix-cvss is a small POC for adding a severity score to the CVEs that come out of vulnix.
+It queries per CVE the circl api to get the according CVSS.

 vulnix-cvss reads the CVEs from STDIN and writes the affected CVEs together with its CVSS to STDOUT: